24th/25th Century BC

 - Kathy Kozachenko is elected to the City Council of Ann Arbor, Michigan, as the first openly homosexual candidate to run successfully for elective office in the United States.

-- The American Psychiatric Association removes homosexuality from is Diagnostic and Statistical Manual of Mental Disorders (DSM-III).
+- The American Psychiatric Association removes homosexuality from its Diagnostic and Statistical Manual of Mental Disorders (DSM-III).

-- West Germany reduces the age of consent for homosexual acts to 18.
+- West Germany reduces the age of consent for homosexual acts to eighteen.

 - The first national lesbian conference is held in Canterbury.

 - The London Lesbian and Gay Switchboard is launched.
-It went 24 hours a day within a year.
+It operates twenty-four hours a day within a year.

 - The first International Gay Rights Conference is held in Edinburgh.

-- The South London Gay Community Centre opens in a Brixton squat.
+- The South London Gay Community Centre opens in a Brixton square.

 - Ohio repeals sodomy laws.